 Portrait – Used for screens mounted vertically.
 Pages created in this format will look correct on portrait displays.

 Portrait A4 – Normal portrait mode is quite a bit narrower than the standard A4 paper aspect ratio that you might have existing artwork or scanned artwork in.
-While TV screens aren’t A4 shaped you can for example fit ten A4 zones on a widscreen TV in two rows of five.
-That would allow your screen to display ten different A4 sized pages all at the same time.
+While TV screens aren’t A4 shaped you can for example fit ten A4 zones on a widescreen TV in two rows of five.
+That would allow your screen to display ten different A4 sized zones all at the same time.

 Square – You might want zones on your screen in a square format so this sizes the editor to have equal height and width settings.
 Due to the shape of pixels on displays it may not look completely square.

 When opening a page in the signage editor that’s been designed in one of the different modes the editor sets itself to the correct format.